And we always have that phone line open here at the EIB, Excellence in Broadcasting Network.

 Hi.

-Uh border patrol agents, law enforcement were shot at.
+Border Patrol agents, law enforcement were shot at.

-But you could see them coming across, they hauled not only drugs, they hauled illegals, and there were incidents, uh questionable incidents about them coming across and uh um doing other illegal activities uh along the border also.
+And there were incidents, questionable incidents, about them coming across and doing other illegal activities along the border also.

 Well, let's ask TJ.

-TJ, what uh you heard what he said.
+TJ, you heard what he said.

-The higher ups didn't want people to know about it.
+The higher-ups didn't want people to know about it.

 Of course, the folks in Washington try and cover up things like that.